abdulaziznawawi/AbdulAzizNawawipersonalportfolio/README.md

 # AbdulAzizNawawipersonalportfolio

-The comments are located in CSS and Javascript iles for easy use of code and readabiliy
+The comments are located in HTML, CSS and Javascript files for easy use of code and readabiliy